gTaN21/LogDump/README.md

     - Modify the `start` and `stop` variables within the script to adjust the desired range of generated values.
 - **Target Points:**
     - Alter the `target_pts` variable to specify a different number of data points to be produced.

-## Troubleshooting

-- **Invalid Input:**
-    - The script will prompt the user with an error message for invalid input and request valid values.
-- **Incorrect Number of Points:**
-    - Experiment with different values for `steps` or `exponent` to achieve the precise number of points required for your application.